 Now Dentsu produces reports using Tableau and Hadoop, allowing clients to see and interact with their campaign data—all in one place.

 In this video, Shigeki Yamazaki, Technical Director, explains how Dentsu is increasing client trust with fast and high-quality reporting in Tableau.
-With Tableau, the company has been able to:

 "Several days could be shrunk to several hours"

 Tableau: What kind of customers do you serve at Dentsu?

 Shigeki Yamazaki, Technical Director: It’s an advertising agency.
 My job involves building data platforms at the data solutions center, creating business such as analysis with data visualization.